TrustViking/bot_swords/README.md

 3. Save the file and close the editor.

-4. To apply the changes, run the following command:
+4. To apply the changes, run:

     ```bash
     source ~/.bashrc  # For Bash